 An Online Brokerage Account

 Not everyone has access to a 401(k) plan.
 In that instance, you will want to research an online broker for your retirement planning needs.
-There are a number of online brokers out there, such as Betterment, Motif Investing, Scottrade or Wealthfront that allow you to open a retirement account for $500 or less or nothing at all.
+There are a number of online brokers out there, such as Betterment that allow you to open a retirement account as little as you want.
 Open an account and put a few hundred dollars in and start investing.

 Cut Out One Thing